-Deposit protection.
+- □ Deposit cap.
+Check that the tenancy deposit you're being asked for is not more than five weeks' worth of rent (where annual rent is less than £50,000) or six weeks' rent (where annual rent is more than £50,000). - Deposit protection.
 If the landlord asks for a deposit, check that it will be protected in a government approved scheme.
 Some schemes hold the money, and some insure it.
 You may be able to access a bond or guarantee scheme that will help you put the deposit together.
-Contact your local authority for advice.

-Alternative products such as deposit replacement insurance also exist, but you need to fully understand the cover they provide before signing up.
-For example you will still be responsible for paying for any damage to the property at the end of the tenancy.

-- □ Length of the tenancy.
+Contact your local authority for advice. - You may be offered a deposit replacement product as an alternative to a cash deposit.
+Depending on the product, you may be required to pay a non-refundable fee up-front (often equivalent to one week's rent) and/or a monthly payment for the duration of your tenancy.
+With most products you will still be responsible for the costs of any damages incurred at the end of the tenancy or required to pay an excess on any claim for damages or unpaid rent.

+- □ A landlord or agent cannot require you to use a deposit replacement product but may allow it as an option without contravening the Tenant Fees Act.
+There are several different products available on the market. - □ Length of tenancy.
 There is usually a fixed period of 6 or 12 months.
-If you want more security, you can ask for a longer fixed period. - □ Children, smoking and pets.
-Check if there any rules about them, as well as for other things such as keeping a bike, dealing with refuse and recycling.
+If you want more security, you can ask for a longer fixed period.

+- □ Children, smoking and pets.
+Check if there are any rules about them, as well as for other things such as keeping a bike, dealing with refuse and recycling. - Bills.
-- Bills.
 Check who is responsible for bills such as electricity, gas, water and council tax.
 You or the landlord?
 Usually the tenant pays for these.
 Advice on paying bills is available here. - □ Fixtures and fittings.
-Check you are happy with them, as it is unlikely that you will be able to get them changed once you have moved in. - Smoke alarms and carbon monoxide detectors if you have solid fuel appliances.
-Check these are provided.
+Check you are happy with them, as it is unlikely that you will be able to get them changed once you have moved in. - Smoke alarms and carbon monoxide detectors.
+If you have solid fuel appliances like woodburning stoves or open fires, check carbon monoxide detectors are provided.
 If not, your landlord must install them.
-They could save your life. - □ Safety.
+They could save your life.

+- □ Safety.
 Check that the property is safe to live in.
-Use the 'How to Rent a Safe Home' guide to help you identify possible hazards. - □ If the building becomes unfit to live in.
-Check that the tenancy agreement excuses you from paying rent should the building become unfit to live in because of, for example, a fire or flood.
+Use the How to rent a safe home to help you identify possible hazards. - Fitness for human habitation.
+Your property must be safe, healthy and free from things that could cause serious harm.
+If not, you can take your landlord to court.
+For more information, see the Tenants' Guide on using the Homes (Fitness for Human Habitation) Act 2018.
+You should also check whether your tenancy agreement excuses you from paying rent should the building become unfit to live in because of, for example, a fire or flood.